We Asked People What They Know About Obamacare. See If You Know The Answers.

 "By the time they insurance rate started to fall, a lot of minds were already set," he said.

 NPR's poll was designed to gauge the public's knowledge of some basic aspects of the U.S. health care system.
 The results come as Republicans on Capitol Hill are working to repeal the law.
-A Senate was expected as soon as Thursday on an interim step toward repeal.
+The Senate early Thursday morning passed a measure taking the first step toward dismantling the law.

 While many people in the poll were misinformed about the big picture when it comes to Obamacare, they had stronger knowledge about the details of the law.